Minimum Viable Product Strategy: How to Execute An MVP In a Business?

 - Insecure deserialization;

 Read “OWASP top 10 security risks – part IV” for guidance on how to mitigate these risks.

 If you access your existing IT applications via APIs in your MVP, then you should also identify and mitigate key API security risks.
 You should do the following:

 - Use authentication tokens;

 You can read “API security” for more insights.

-7. Focus on the UI to make the MVP a success
+7. Focus on the UI to make the minimum viable product strategy a success

 The UI carries a lot of importance, therefore, design it appropriately to improve the chances of success.
 You should do the following: